-Chief Executive Officer's 2001 Compensation.
-The base salary component of Mr. Spilman's compensation for fiscal 2001 was \$275,000, unchanged from fiscal year 2000.
-Mr. Spilman's bonus, based on quantifiable, objective performance measures set at the beginning of the year (which related to operating income and cash flow), was 20% of the maximum potential bonus amount for the year.
+Chief Executive Officer's 2002 Compensation.
+The base salary component of Mr. Spilman's compensation for fiscal 2002 was \$300,000.
+Mr. Spilman's bonus, based on quantifiable, objective performance measures set at the beginning of the year (which related to earnings per share, operating income and cash flow), was 15% of the maximum potential bonus amount for the year.
+Mr. Spilman was granted 30,000 options with three year vesting requirements as part of and consistent with the long term incentive program described above.

-For fiscal year 2002, the Organization, Compensation and Nominating Committee has again established performance criteria designed to enhance stockholder value.
-These criteria are heavily weighted toward improved operating earnings, and maintaining fixed cost and operating cash flow levels, consistent with financial objectives of the Company and representative of the success needed to ensure growth and profitability.
+For fiscal year 2003, the Organization, Compensation and Nominating Committee has again established performance criteria designed to enhance stockholder value.
+These criteria are heavily weighted toward improved operating earnings and operating cash flows, and maintaining reduced fixed costs consistent with the financial objectives of the Company and representative of the success needed to ensure growth and profitability.

-Howard H. Haworth, Chairman Peter W. Brown Willie D. Davis David A. Stonecipher
+Howard H. Haworth, Chairman Peter W. Brown Willie D. Davis Dale C. Pond